north3221/home-assistant-config/README.md

         sensor_id: "{{ 'sensor.' + object_id + sensor_ns }}"

     # Conditions to check initially and cancel out the run if needed.
-    # NB they will be recheck again in action in case anything changed which waiting to run
+    # NB they will be recheck again in action in case anything changed while waiting to run
     #    so if you decide to remove any, make sure you remove in both
     condition:
     # Only run if temp states are a number i.e. hasn't become 'unavailable'